Shiromama/Trading-bot-/README.md

 # Trading-bot-
-Trading bot using Random forest and/or gradient boosting
+trying to build a trading bot using Random forest and/or gradient boosting